Modified general relativity: Conclusion

 \section{Conclusion}

 The results in this article stem from the existence of the line element field in a Lorentzian spacetime.
-It is a fundamental part of the Lorentzian metric and provides the extra freedom to construct the symmetric tensor $\varPhi_{\alpha\beta}$ from the Lie derivative along the line element vector of both the metric and the unit line element vectors.
-That tensor, which is absent in GR, solves the problem of the localization of gravitational energy-momentum. $ T_{\alpha\beta} $, the sum of the matter energy-momentum and $ \varPhi_{\alpha\beta} $ is divergenceless. $ \varPhi_{\alpha\beta} $ completes Einstein's equation and leaves it intact in form.
-The line element field is a dynamical variable independent of the Riemannian metric.
-Variation of the action functional with respect to $ X^{\mu} $ restricts the covectors that can be a part of the Lorentzian metric to be those satisfying the Lorentz invariant expression $ u_{\mu}=\frac{3}{\Phi}\partial_{\mu}f $.
-The gravitational energy density is calculated from $ \varPhi_{00} $.
-It is shown that the radial contribution is twice the Newtonian gravitational energy density calculated from the linearized field equations in GR.
-The energy-momentum of the gravitational field is localizable and measureable. $ \Phi $ has the global property $ \int g^{\alpha\beta}\varPhi_{\alpha\beta}\sqrt{-g}d^{4}x=0 $.
-The cosmological constant $ \Lambda $ is dynamically replaced by $ \Phi $.
-Important features attributed to dark energy result from the investigation of the modified Einstein equation in the FLRW metric. $\Phi>0$ defines dark energy in the present epoch.
-The dark energy pressure explains the observed cyclic nature of the universe after the Big Bang.
-The dark energy density explains the initial inflation of the universe and provides a natural explanation of why the vacuum energy density is so small and why it now dominates the expansion and acceleration of the present universe.
-The energy-momentum of the gravitational field is important in the description of dark matter.
-A static solution is obtained from the modified Einstein equation in a spheroidal metric describing the gravitational field outside of its source, which does not contain dark matter.
-The modified Newtonian force contains two additional terms: one represents the dark energy force which depends on the parameter $ a_{0} $; and the other represents the $ \frac{1}{r} $ ``dark matter" force which depends on the parameter $ b $.
-The baryonic Tully-Fisher relation is obtained by balancing the dark energy force with the Newtonian force.
-This condition describes the class of galaxies associated with MOND.
+It is a fundamental part of all Lorentzian metrics. $\varPhi_{\alpha\beta}$ is constructed from the Lie derivative of a particular Lorentzian metric and its associated unit line element covectors along the flow of the corresponding line element vector. $\varPhi_{\alpha\beta}$, which is absent in GR, solves the problem of the localization of gravitational energy-momentum.
+It completes the Einstein equation and leaves it intact in form.
+The energy-momentum of the gravitational field is localizable and measurable.
+The line element vectors in the line subbundle are bounded and non-vanishing, so the solutions to the complete Einstein equation are bounded. $\varPhi_{\alpha\beta}$ vanishes if and only if there is a Killing vector associated with some symmetry.
+The cosmological constant $ \Lambda $ is dynamically replaced by $ \Phi $, and $\Phi $ has the global property $ \int g^{\alpha\beta}\varPhi_{\alpha\beta}\sqrt{-g}d^{4}x=0 $, which demands the Universe to be cyclic.
+The existence of local gravitational energy-momentum provides an explanation for dark energy and dark matter: dark energy is the local gravitational energy $\varPhi_{00}$ and dark matter is described in general by the stress components (pressure) $\varPhi_{ii}$.
+A static solution is obtained from the modified Einstein equation in a spherically symmetric metric.
+The modified Newtonian force contains two additional terms: one represents the dark energy force which depends on the parameter $ a_{0} $, and the other represents the $ \frac{1}{r} $ ``dark matter" force which depends on the parameter $ b $; dark matter is explained geometrically.
+The Tully-Fisher relation is obtained by balancing the dark energy force with the Newtonian force.
+This condition describes the class of galaxies associated with flat rotation curves.
 The rotation curves for galaxies with no flat orbital curves, and those with rising rotation curves for large radii describe examples of the flexibility of the orbital rotation curve equation.
 The results obtained from the \emph{complete} Einstein equation thus far are able to substantially describe the missing mass problem attributed to dark matter.
 Further mathematical and detailed numerical analyses to explore the ability of the energy-momentum tensor of the gravitational field to replace dark matter in cosmology, are fully warranted.
-This rigorous analysis with comparison to astronomical data may still point to the existence of dark matter to some extent.
+This rigorous analysis with comparison to astronomical data may still point to the existence of dark matter particles to some extent.
 But even if that is the case, the gravitational role of dark matter is substantially reduced by the impact of the energy-momentum tensor of the gravitational field.
-Thus, $ \varPhi_{\alpha\beta} $ represents the energy-momentum of the gravitational field itself and explains particular features of dark energy and dark matter.
+Thus, $ \varPhi_{\alpha\beta} $ represents the local energy-momentum of the gravitational field and explains particular features of dark energy and dark matter.
 It is the symmetric tensor that Einstein sought many years ago.